One Night Stand (Mis-Teeq song): Music videos

 Two music videos were created for the single "One Night Stand".
-The original (UK) version, directed by Phil Griffin, took place in a club.
+The original UK version, directed by Phil Griffin, took place in a club.
 The video displayed elaborate colors and clothing of the early 2000s.
-The music video starts out with Sabrina getting ready and singing acapella to "All I Want", while Su-Elise and Alesha sit and wait.
-Su-Elise interrupts Alesha while she is watching the "All I Want" music video to play her to album.
-The girls are then seen walking down a hallway and into a cab to the club.
+The music video starts out with Sabrina Washington getting ready and singing acapella to "All I Want", while Su-Elise Nash and Alesha Dixon sit and wait.
+Nash interrupts Dixon while she is watching the "All I Want" music video to play an advance CD copy of their debut album.
+The girls are then seen walking down of their hotel and into a cab to the club.
 After the bridge, the Sunship version of the song is played displaying the garage sound Mis-Teeq became famous for.
+After the song ends, the girls and their dancers return to the hotel room to discuss the people they met in the club and listen to the album.

 The US version, directed by Jake Nava, features the girls at an underground garage fashion show.
 Because this song was the follow-up "Scandalous" in the US, a darker, sexier image is shown in the video to match the aesthetic of their debut album in the states.
-The StarGate version was once again used in the US as the final cut, however, a slightly altered version with no vocoder effect during the verses and a more prominent bass is used.
-This version was not released commercially.
+The US video uses the US single mix, which utilizes a slightly different drum beat and additional adlib vocals from Dixon.